-Figure 1: ExtraFax T.38 FoIP server implementation in a 100% virtual server environment.
+Figure 2: ExtraFax T.38 FoIP server implementation in a 100% virtual server environment.

-Scenario 3: Virtualization of ExtraFax using a fax board and ExtraFax Port Server.
+Scenario 3: Virtualization of ExtraFax using a fax board and ExtraFax Remote Port Server.

-If your organization has previously implemented ExtraFax using a fax board, it is likely running on a dedicated physical server Your company has also likely invested thousands of dollars to purchase a fax board.(e.g. Dialogic® Brooktrout® TR1034).
+If your organization has previously implemented ExtraFax using a fax board, it is likely running a dedicated physical server that is also running HCL Lotus Domino.
+Your company has also likely invested thousands of dollars to purchase a fax board.(e.g. Enghouse[®] Brooktrout[®] TR1034).
 In the current economy, simply discarding expensive IT equipment such as a fax board is likely not your company's strategy.
 The company will likely want to use it as long as possible in order to maximize its ROI.

 Though an implementation of ExtraFax that uses a fax board cannot be 100% virtualized, you can achieve some degree of virtualization of ExtraFax, while still protecting your investment in the original fax board purchase.
-Using the ExtraFax Port Server will help meet this requirement.
+Using the ExtraFax Remote Port Server will help meet this requirement.
 This virtualization approach of ExtraFax would involve:

-- 1) Migrating the existing ExtraFax server over to a server running VMware or Microsoft Hyper-V. - 2) The fax board hardware that was originally installed in the physical server running ExtraFax would have to remain installed in a physical server.
-It cannot be installed in the virtual server hardware. - 3) On the server where the fax board is installed, the ExtraFax Port Server software component will also need to be installed so that the fax board can communicate using TCPIP with the ExtraFax Server software on the virtual server. - 4) ExtraFax running on the virtual server would then be configured to communicate using TCPIP with the fax board using the ExtraFax Port Server.
+- 1) Migrating the existing ExtraFax / HCL Lotus Domino server over to a server running VMware or Microsoft Hyper-V. - 2) The fax board hardware that was originally installed in the physical server running ExtraFax would have to remain installed in a physical server.
+It cannot be installed in the virtual server hardware. - 3) On the server where the fax board is installed, the ExtraFax Remote Port server software component will also need to be installed so that the fax board can communicate using TCPIP with the ExtraFax Server software on the virtual server. - 4) ExtraFax running on the virtual server would then be configured to communicate using TCPIP with the fax board using the ExtraFax Remote Port server.

-Figure 2: ExtraFax server implementation in a virtual environment using a fax board and the ExtraFax Port Server.
+Figure 3: ExtraFax server implementation in a virtual environment using a fax board and the ExtraFax Remote Port server.